 Recently, the difference analogues of Nevanlinna theory have been established \cite{Chiang,Halburd,Halburd1}.
 These analogues serve as a powerful theoretical tool for studying the uniqueness problems of meromorphic functions, considering their shifts or delay-differential, see \cite{H1,H2}, \cite[Chapter 11]{Chen1} and \cite[Chapter 3]{Liu1} and references therein.

-The content is organized as follows.
-Under certain conditions, the difference analogues and delay-differential analogues of the Br\"uck conjecture are proved in Sections \ref{sec2} and \ref{sec4}, respectively.
-In Section \ref{sec3}, we apply the results from Sections \ref{sec2} and \ref{sec4} to establish two relationships: (i) between an entire function \( f \) and \( \Delta^n f \), and (ii) between \( f' \) and \( f(z + c) \), provided they share a finite set in each case respectively.
+The paper is organized as follows.
+Section \ref{sec2} determines the exact form of $f$ when $f$ and $\Delta^n f$ share a function CM, while Section \ref{sec4} deals with the case where $f'$ and $f(z+1)$ share a function CM.
+In Section \ref{sec3}, we apply the results from Sections \ref{sec2} and \ref{sec4} to establish two relationships: (i) between an entire function \(f\) and \(\Delta^n f\), and (ii) between \(f'\) and \(f(z+c)\), provided that each pair shares a finite set.